sibelldgnn/TestiniumWebAutomationProject/README.md

 ![Junit](https://github.com/sibelldgnn/TestiniumWebAutomationProject/blob/master/1_7sxGGmnUVforqlxb_sM4dg.gif)

 Log4j (•_•) Several Logger
+OFF	    The highest possible rank and is intended to turn off logging.
+FATAL	Severe errors that cause premature termination.
+Expect these to be immediately visible on a status console.
+ERROR	Other runtime errors or unexpected conditions.
+Expect these to be immediately visible on a status console.
+WARN	Use of deprecated APIs, poor use of API, 'almost' errors, other runtime situations that are undesirable or unexpected, but not necessarily "wrong".
+Expect these to be immediately visible on a status console.
 INFO	Interesting runtime events (startup/shutdown).
 Expect these to be immediately visible on a console, so be conservative and keep to a minimum.
+DEBUG	Detailed information on the flow through the system.
+Expect these to be written to logs only.
+Generally speaking, most lines logged by your application should be written as DEBUG.
+TRACE	Most detailed information.
+Expect these to be written to logs only.

 ### Defining Specifications